+- · amortized cost:

-- amortized cost; - fair value through other comprehensive income ("FVOCI") debt investment; or - fair value through profit or loss ("FVTPL.")
+- fair value through other comprehensive income ("FVOCI") debt investment; or

+- FVTPL.

 A financial asset is measured at amortized cost if it meets both of the following conditions and is not designated as at FVTPL:

 - it is held within a business model whose objective is to hold assets to collect contractual cash flows; and - its contractual terms give rise on specified dates to cash flows that are solely payments of interest on the principal amount outstanding.